dsf-test-organization/Large_Project_Template/README.md

 * __/analysis__
   * __/scripts__ This is where the functions defined in /R get used to clean and analyze the data.
 Use good naming schemes and or number the scripts to define a specific order they should be run in.
   * __/output__ This is where all cumbersome tables, plots, or simulation output goes
   * __/reports__ Typically this is where an .Rmd file and the project report word document will be stored.
+This is also where reports from previous years can be stored.

  * __/data-raw__ This is where the raw data that never gets touched goes.
 The contents of this folder should be provided by whoever manually entered the data.